Facilities & Resources

 - High-Frequency Oscillatory & Jet ventilation, inhaled nitric oxide, NAVA, and noninvasive ventilation.

-- One of the first hospitals in the state to offer Therapeutic Hypothermia treatment to neonates.
+- One of the first hospitals in the state to offer Therapeutic Hypothermia therapy to neonates.

 - Neuro-NICU multidisciplinary team available (first in Virginia) for all patients with brain injury.

 - Full range of pediatric subspecialty resources, with the University of Virginia being the only tertiary perinatal care center for all of western Virginia.

 - Point-of-care ultrasound available for use in central line placement.

 - Sophisticated transport system serving central and northwest Virginia via a specially designed and equipped ambulance and southwest Virginia via a comparable air transport system.

 - Fully integrated electronic medical record (Epic) for both inpatient & outpatient.